Neural Generalization of Multiple Kernel Learning: Introduction

-Although these features have been very appealing in the traditional view of machine learning, their importance have been challenged by remarkable successes of deep learning methods.
 Deep learning models pass data through several layers, which produces a rich representation of the data and provides a way to learn complex functions.
 There are remarkable differences between the framework of deep models and kernel methods.
 In contrast to kernel methods, deep learning models are not usually trained by a convex optimization problem.
-While it might be considered as a drawback, \cite{bengio2007scaling} argued that sacrificing convexity may be inevitable for learning complex functions.
-Furthermore, contrary to kernel methods that use the hinge loss, which is margin-based, deep learning models use softmax with cross-entropy in the last layer for classification.
-However, \cite{rosasco2004loss} have shown that softmax with cross-entropy loss and the hinge loss have very similar characteristics, and both entail a loss when the margin is not observed.
-Therefore, it can be said that deep learning methods that use softmax with cross-entropy are inherently margin-based method.
-Finally, using stochastic gradient descent with mini-batches for optimizing deep learning models provides a way for highly parallel computations via GPUs and has led to state-of-the-art results in large-scale problems.
+While it might be considered a drawback, as argued by \citet{bengio2007scaling}, sacrificing convexity may be inevitable for learning complex functions.
+Furthermore, contrary to kernel methods that use hinge loss, which is margin-based, deep learning models use softmax with cross-entropy in the last layer for classification.
+However, \citet{rosasco2004loss} have shown that softmax with cross-entropy loss and hinge loss have very similar characteristics, and both entail a loss when the margin is not observed.
+Therefore, it can be said that deep learning methods that use softmax with cross-entropy are inherently margin-based.
+Finally, using stochastic gradient descent (SGD) with mini-batches for optimizing deep learning models provides a way for highly parallel computations via GPUs, which has led to state-of-the-art results in large-scale problems.